 What does it help with?
 Cooling mild burns

-Aloe Vera has soothing properties which made it ideas for reducing the pain from mild burns, including sunburn.
-The gel contained in the plant creates a second-skin over the burn to prevent the air getting in.
+Aloe Vera has soothing properties which made it ideal for reducing the pain from mild burns, including sunburn.
+The gel contained in the plant creates a second skin over the burn to prevent the air from getting in.
 If you have severe burns, you should consult a medical professional.